putuyoga/yoga-core/README.md

 # Yoga-Core project.

 Hello, welcome to my simple project.
+This is my personal repository that contain several experiments, including but not limited to:
+1. ASP.NET Core (previously known as ASP.NET 5)
+2. Entity Framework Core
+3. Single Page Application concept with AngularJS
+4. Responsive Design with Bootstrap
+5. Unit Test with XUnit
+6. ... etc

+## The Main Goal
-This is a repository that contain several experiments on asp.net core, entity framework core.
-The goal is to make sure that we can build and run some simple asp.net core application both on windows and linux platform.
+The goal is to make sure that i know **how to** develop, build and run a simple asp.net core application both on windows and linux platform.

-## LINUX PLATFORM

-For linux platform, make sure `DOCKER` are installed on your machine. for how-to-install-that-docker, please refer to this [link](https://docs.docker.com/engine/installation/linux/ubuntulinux/).

-### 1. Get the source code
-You need to clone this repository.
+You need to clone this repository to make sure you get the sample working source code.
 ```shell
 $ git clone https://github.com/putuyoga/yoga-core.git yoga-core
 ```

+## Windows
+TBA

+## Linux Platform
+TBA

+## Docker on Linux Platform

+What is Docker and why i prefer it than a traditional virtual machine ?
+In a short, Docker is a leading containerization platform.

+Instead having multiple virtual machine for multiple application on a host machine, you just having multiple container on a host machine.

+Much less resource usage comparing with virtual machine but still share same benefit, the __isolation environment__.

+For linux platform, make sure `DOCKER` are installed on your machine.
+For `how-to-install-that-docker`, please refer to this [link](https://docs.docker.com/engine/installation/linux/ubuntulinux/).

+Thanks to the community, we already have an [asp.net core docker image](https://hub.docker.com/r/microsoft/aspnet/), so it will be less step required to build an image for asp.net application.

+### 1. Modify Dockerfile
 Modify the `./src/YogaCore/Dockerfile` as needed.
-If your work environment are behind proxy, just change the proxy configuration.
-If not, delete the line that mention proxy.
+If your work environment are behind proxy wall, just change the proxy configuration.
+If not, just delete the line that mention proxy.
 ```shell
 $ vim ./yoga-core/src/YogaCore/Dockerfile
 ```